ChewyMoon/MenuGenerator/README.md

 # MenuGenerator
-Generates menus for L# with a simple GUI.
-Exports to a class with customizable options.
+Generates menus for LeagueSharp.Common with a simplistic and easy to use GUI.
+Load and Save projects in JSON, then generate a C# class.